Belt lipectomy surgery process

 The surgical method used depends on the individual patient.
 The general conduct of surgery is as follows:

 - The patient is placed face downwards on the operating table after they are asleep under full general anaesthetic.
-The procedure removes the excess skin and fat from the back and sides first.
+The procedure removes the excess fat and skin from the back and sides first.

-- The skin flap is then stretched down, and the extra skin is removed.
-A new hole is cut for the navel, which is then stitched into place.
+- The skin fold is then stretched down, and the excess skin is detached.
+A new incision (hole) is made for the navel to be then stitched into place.

 Dr Goldman always uses delicate, internal and dissolving sutures to close all wounds.